Introduction :

 4. Colgate lasagna

 Yes, you read correctly.
-Colgate attempted a foray into the food market by offering lasagna, with the singular aim of combining meals and oral hygiene.
-Unfortunately, this initiative generated more skepticism than enthusiasm among consumers, and it quickly became a dismal failure.
+Colgate attempted to enter the food market by offering lasagna, with the unique aim of combining meals with oral hygiene.
+Unfortunately, this initiative generated more skepticism than enthusiasm among consumers, and it quickly became a resounding failure.

 5. Google's glasses of the future

-In 2023, Google has launched its augmented reality smart glasses, with the hope of revolutionizing the industry.
-However, the unappealing design and growing concerns over privacy led to massive public disinterest, turning this project into a complete flop.
+In 2023, Google launched its augmented reality smart glasses, hoping to revolutionize the industry.
+However, the unattractive design and growing privacy concerns led to massive public disinterest, turning the project into a complete flop.

 In conclusion,